epfl-si/wp-ops/docker/monitoring-wpprobe/README.md

 - [x] Rename `epflWPSiteLangs` and homogenize metrics names
 - [ ] Plugin: add plugin status as label ?
 - [ ] Lang: only one request ?
+- [x] Comfort: add version to console when starting